mennetorelli/Plumberz/README.md

     unConduitT :: forall b. (r -> Pipe i i o () m b) -> Pipe i i o () m b }
 ```

-This type represents a general component of a pipeline which can consume a stream of input values i,
-produce a stream of output values o, perform actions in the m monad, and produce a final result r.

 Also the `ConduitT` newtype is instance of the same typeclasses of `Pipe`.